thijsvanloef/palworld-server-docker/docusaurus/docs/getting-started/configuration/engine-settings.md

 These environment variables and settings are subject to change since the game is still in beta.
 :::

+To use these settings you must set `DISABLE_GENERATE_ENGINE: false`.

 Converting engine settings to environment variables follow the same principles (with some exceptions):

 * All capital letters